miladhub/pkcs11-example/README.md

 Minimal example of using PKCS#11 from Java without a real smart card.

+# Setup

+These instructions have been tested on MacOS using an M1 Mac Book Pro.

+This example uses [SoftHSM v2](https://github.com/opendnssec/SoftHSMv2) to create a virtual PKCS#11-enabled smart card, and [OpenSC](https://github.com/OpenSC/OpenSC) to interact with it (i.e., to import a private key and certificate into it).

 ```bash
 $ brew install softhsm
 $ brew install opensc
 ```

+This is the SoftHSM configuration file, for reference:

 ```bash
 $ cat /opt/homebrew/Cellar/softhsm/2.6.1/.bottle/etc/softhsm/softhsm2.conf